OpenMusicKontrollers/mephisto.lv2/README.md

 The plugin supports LV2 [time position](http://lv2plug.in/ns/ext/time/time.html#Position)
 events.
-To have access to them, simply use one of FAUST's active control structures with the corresponding time metadata in their labels in your DPS code:
+To have access to them, simply use one of FAUST's active control structures with the corresponding time metadata in their labels in your DPS code and additionally enable the time option:

     declare options("[time:on]");